 Also, an attorney may provide insight as to the following areas:

 - Dispute resolution and litigation.

-The attorneys at Massingill Attorneys and Counselors at Law ensure you create a comprehensive physician employment contract protecting your business interests and interests.
+The attorneys at Massingill ensure you create a comprehensive physician employment contract protecting your business interests and interests.
 Employers need to address these and multiple other issues regarding physician employment contracts before offering an employment contract.

 The attorneys at Massingill possess extensive experience in business and healthcare law across Texas.
 We understand the expense and stress resulting from a weak contract.
 That’s why we draft rock-solid agreements for our clients, protecting you and your business from future litigation.
 Additionally, we revise existing contracts and review new contracts to remedy gaps in potential liability.

-Massingill Attorneys and Counselors at Law provides superior legal services to clients for reasonable fees.
+Massingill provides superior legal services to clients for reasonable fees.
 We understand how important your business is to you.
 Contact us today or call our firm at (512) 410-0343 to discuss questions regarding your physician employment contract.